 Many beneficiaries make the mistake of assuming that Medicare pays for nursing homes.
 Unfortunately, this isn’t true.
 But Medicare will pay for nearly identical care on a short-term basis.
 If you need help paying for a nursing home, keep reading.
 There are cost-saving alternatives other than Medicare.

 Types of Nursing Home Care Covered by Medicare

 Your Medicare Part A hospital benefits can cover certain types of short-term care.
 Medicare Part A provides up to 100 days of coverage for these incidents.
 You must meet the following criteria first, though:

 - Require inpatient hospitalization treatment for at least 3 days

 - Have your doctor admit you to a Skilled Nursing Facility within 30 days of hospital discharge

 - The care you receive in your nursing home must be for the same condition you received care for in the hospital

-Your doctor must certify that you need skilled nursing care in a nursing home from a qualifying health care professional which cannot be equaled with outpatient treatment
+Your doctor must certify that you need skilled nursing care in a nursing home from a qualifying healthcare professional which cannot be equated with outpatient treatment

 Types of Care Not Covered by Medicare